 Expert in written communication

 Your ideal candidate should be a prompt writer too, extensive use of emojis and shortened texts can be easily misinterpreted online.
-You need someone who's communicating in an extremely clear way.
+You need someone who's communicating in an obvious way.

 HOW TO CHECK THIS SKILL: Ask them to write something relevant to the job.
-A written test material can help you see their writing skills.
+Written test material can help you check writing skills.

 Natural-born project manager

 If you have an old-school dev team, I'm sure you have your coders and some project managers, who make sure what’s on priority and what’s not.
-This is convenient for someone who has an office where they can walk into.
-But for a remote worker, basic prioritization skills, and project management is essential.
-They run their own time, they have to know what’s high or low priority.
-They have to be able to easily switch between tasks.
-Since they are freelancers and there's a high chance you are not their only client, they have to manage their own different projects too.
+It is convenient for someone who has an office where they can walk into.
+However, for a remote worker, basic prioritization skills, and project management is essential.
+They run their own time, and they have to know what’s high or low priority.
+They have to be able to switch between tasks quickly.
+Since they are freelancers and there's a high chance you are not their only client, they have to manage their different projects too.

-Someone without the basic project management skills will bleed out quickly from the remote working space.
+Someone without the necessary project management skills will bleed out quickly from the remote working space.

-This should be also an essential skill for everyone you hire, not just remote employees, but it is a super extra skill for them.
-As you can't control what they do because they are not around you - we can argue about how much control you have on your own office employees though - they sometimes finish off tasks before time.
-There comes proactivity, the key skill which enables them to find new opportunities in the job.
+It should also be an essential skill for everyone you hire, not just remote employees, but it is a super extra skill for them.
+As you can't control what they do because they are not around you - we can argue about how much control you have on your office employees though - they sometimes finish off tasks before time.
+There comes proactivity, the critical skill which enables them to find new opportunities in the job.

 HOW TO CHECK THIS SKILL: Ask some ideas that are relevant to the job.
-If they applied for the job, check if they added anything extra relevant to their application.
+If they applied for the job, check if they added anything extra pertinent to their application.

-Those who work in an office have their own support in their job through the coworkers.
-This is totally different for remote employees as they can rely mostly on their own network.
-You can solve this if you integrate the remote employee that you hire to your own team, which they can rely on.
-But if you are looking for someone for just one smaller project, make sure they have their own network that can support them.
+Those who work in an office have their support in their job through the coworkers.
+It is entirely different for remote employees as they can rely mostly on their network.
+You can solve this if you integrate the remote employee that you hire to your team, which they can depend on.
+However, if you are looking for someone for just one smaller project, make sure they have the network that can support them.

-Self-starters are not enough - sometimes you just need a personal feedback.
-Look for someone who's coming from a natural freelancer background or a startup scene: they have friends and supporters around them anyway.
+Self-starters are not enough - sometimes you need personal feedback.
+Look for someone who's coming from a natural freelancer background or a startup scene: they have friends and supporters around them.

 HOW TO CHECK THIS SKILL: Ask them where they work and how long they have been doing remote working.
-Some of them have been doing this for years and have their own supportive circles, others go to coworking offices which work almost like real ones, with their own supporting teams.
+Some of them have been doing this for years and have their supportive circles, and others go to coworking offices which work almost like real ones, with their supporting teams.

 Hire someone you trust

-HOW TO CHECK THIS SKILL: Do your research on everyone who you consider as a fit.
+HOW TO CHECK THIS SKILL: Do your research on everyone whom you consider as a fit.
 Then do the research again to make sure you are happy with your call.